cargomail-org/cargomail/README.md

 Despite the importance of the email infrastructure, the entire ecosystem still relies on a push-based architecture and protocol design that is more than 40 years old.
 While conceptually sound as a means of communication, the Internet Mail system is structurally outdated and functionally deficient.

 Cargomail introduces a [revised Internet Mail architecture](#revised-internet-mail-architecture) that includes a new Resource Handling Service (RHS) alongside the existing Message Handling Service (MHS).
+The RHS performs data exchange between resource servers.
+The resource servers store email message resources such as message bodies and attachments.
 This architecture offers several benefits, including advanced anti-spam protection that uses a challenge-response mechanism to ensure that only legitimate messages are delivered to the recipient.
 This means that while anyone can send you an email, those who want to spread spam en masse will find it difficult and time-consuming to do so.
 Additionally, this architecture allows for the exchange of large volumes of documents, images, videos, and audio files of unlimited size, making it a versatile and efficient way to handle email communication.

 <!--
 ## White Paper